Stretching 60m in length, the Matheson House is a machine-like insertion into the natural landscape of New Zealand.

 The external living space also forms a mediating space between the main house and the guest house while providing a screened glimpse to the view beyond on arrival.

-The strictly modernist exterior is reminiscent of Mies van der Rohe’s Farnsworth House with its extruded linear from while the interior is deliberately the opposite – a weighty, rich and informal.
+The strictly modernist exterior is reminiscent of Mies van der Rohe’s Farnsworth House with its extruded linear from while the interior is deliberately the opposite – weighty, rich and informal.

 This house is highly sustainable, with 44 PV panels and water-heating panels located outside, underfloor heating, superior insulation, low-E argon-filled windows and a polystyrene underfloor slab to keep the home comfortable at all times.